KevoT0/Penetration-testing-and-Log-Analysis/README.md

 <h1>Penetration-testing-and-Log-Analysis</h1>

 <h2>Description</h2>
-This Project shows detailed steps taken to set up a Honeypot using Microsoft Azure.
-After setting up TPot we made the virtual machine vulnerable to attackers then we gathered various data and they were analyzed and processed.
+This is a Portfolio that shows a detailed explanation of how I performed penetration testing and log analysis this portfolio shows the step-by-step procedure taken to perform the penetration testing and Log analysis.
 <br />

 <h2>Languages and Utilities Used</h2>